Exhibition "All about Anne" at the Anne Frank Zentrum

 • There is a route description from the underground station Weinmeisterstraße to the exhibition rooms online for listening and downloading as well as in a barrier-free PDF.

-• The entrance is visually rich in contrast, but not recognizable by a tactile change of floor covering.
+• The entrance is visually rich in contrast.

 • Steps are partly visually rich in contrast.
 Stairs have at least a handrail on one side.